-Task Procedure

-See more information about the scanned host.
-1. Click the Web Service More Info icon for the applicable host on the Network Discovery page.
+Task Procedure See more information about the scanned host.
+Click the Web Service More Info icon for the applicable host on the Network Discovery page.
 2. View the information on the page that is returned.
-2. View the information on the page that is returned.

 Add the host to the current group.
-1. Click the Add Item to Group icon If for the applicable host on the Network Discovery page.

-2. Complete the required information on the Add New Monitor Item page, then click Add.
+Click the Add Item to Group icon if for the applicable host on the Network Discovery page.
+Complete the required information on the Add New Monitor Item page, then click Add.
 Most of the information is completed by default.